Why Wasn’t the Driver Charged with a Crime?

 Can a Police Officer Arrest a Driver For Causing a Death?

-I believe that within limited circumstances, a police officer can make an arrest without a warrant for a violation of the New York State Vehicle & Traffic Law after an investigation has determined that probable cause exists.
-See § 140.10 2. of the NY Criminal Procedure Law.
-But this New York criminal attorney’s blog states, “However, for an officer to arrest a person for a non-criminal offense, the offense must be committed in the officer’s presence.”
+I am a personal injury lawyer, not a criminal lawyer but it seems that within limited circumstances, a police officer can make an arrest for a violation of the New York State Vehicle & Traffic Law after an investigation has determined that probable cause exists, even though the violation was not made in the officer’s presence.
+See § 140.05, 140.10 1, 140.10 2. of the NY Criminal Procedure Law.
+But this New York criminal attorney’s blog states, otherwise, “However, for an officer to arrest a person for a non-criminal offense, the offense must be committed in the officer’s presence.”

 The act itself of causing the death of a motorist or a pedestrian is not a crime.
-There must be some violation of law to make an arrest.
+There must be some violation of the law to make an arrest.
+Often one or more of these NYS VTL Article 26 statutes are violated.
+We use these statutes, other statutes, and case law in our Summary Judgment motions to prove that a driver violated the law and was 100% at fault for causing the injuries.
+But we prove negligence, we don’t prosecute crimes.

 In New York City, a new law signed in June 2014 effective August 2014 made failing to yield to pedestrians and bicyclists a misdemeanor offense.
-But according to the Gothamist, the new law is hardly being used with arrests only 1% of applicable accidents.
+But according to the Gothamist, the new law is hardly being used with only 1% of applicable accidents resulting in arrests.

-Outside of New York City, the law is so undefined and confusing that police officers usually don’t make an arrest.
-For instance, the “rule of two” which is a policy, not a law that in New York State a driver must have broken at least two traffic laws if an arrest is to be made.
+Outside of New York City, the law is still undefined and confusing and police officers usually don’t make an arrest unless the “rule of two” is met.

 In Nassau County and Suffolk County on Long Island, police officers will not even issue a traffic ticket at an accident unless the police officer witnessed the violation.
 This is because it would be almost impossible to obtain a conviction.
 In some upstate New York counties, police officers will issue a traffic ticket at an accident without witnessing the violation.